 Watch this short video from California State Parks for more tips on treading gently in wildflower areas and make sure to read up on their hiking safety tips and where to find the best blooms throughout California.

-This year’s Wildflower Weekend at Rancho del Oso is May 4 and 5 from 10-4pm.
+This year’s Wildflower Weekend at Rancho del Oso is May 2 – May 3, 2020 from 10am-4pm.
 Botanist-led Wildflower Walks will be offered at 10:00am (4.5-miles) and 1:00pm (1-mile) on both Saturday and Sunday, departing from the Nature Center deck.